404pandas/react-portfolio/NOTESbuild-setup.md

 Where it goes- src/app.js
 What it does- Matches the path against the URL to determine if correct route is matched to the correct URL, link href, or form action.
 When the path pattern matches the current URL, the element is rendered

-Step - Import Route and Routes
-`import { Route, Routes } from react-router-dom`

-Where it goes- Top of src/app.js
-What it does- Route element is an element whose props are read to create a route by `<Routes>`